Clarence Earl Gideon: Early life

+Adulthood

-He was arrested in Missouri and charged with robbery, burglary, and larceny.
+At age 18, Gideon was arrested in Missouri and charged with robbery, burglary, and larceny.
 Gideon was sentenced to 10 years but released after three, in 1932, as the Great Depression was beginning.

 Gideon spent most of the next three decades in poverty.
 He served additional prison terms at Leavenworth, Kansas, for stealing government property; in Missouri for stealing, larceny, and escape; and in Texas three times for theft.

-Between his prison terms, Gideon was married four times.
-The first three marriages ended quickly, but the fourth to Ruth Ada Babineaux in October 1955 endured.
+Gideon's first, second and third marriages all ended quickly, but the fourth to Ruth Ada Babineaux in October 1955 endured.
 They settled in Orange, Texas, in the mid-1950s.
 Gideon found irregular work as a tugboat laborer and bartender until he was bedridden by tuberculosis for three years.

 In addition to the three children that Ruth already had, Gideon and Ruth had three others, born in 1956, 1957, and 1959: the first two in Orange, the third after the family had moved to Panama City, Florida.
 The six children were later removed by welfare authorities.
 Gideon worked as an electrician in Florida but began gambling for money.
 He did not serve more time in jail until 1961.